Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ## Max Item Count

 This is a parameter of the `query_items` method, an integer indicating the maximum number of items to be returned per page.
-In other SDKs, the `-1` value can be specified to let the service determine the optimal item count.
-This is the recommended configuration value, and the default behavior in cases when it is not informed.
+The `-1` value can be specified to let the service determine the optimal item count.
+This is the recommended configuration value, and the default behavior of this SDK when it is not informed.

-However, in this version of this SDK, 4.x, if you want to force default behavior, you should use `None` instead of `-1`.
-Please be aware that previous versions of this SDK had different behavior.
+However, in this version of the Python SDK, 4.x, if you want to force default behavior, you should use `None` instead of `-1`.
+Please be aware that previous versions of this SDK have a different behavior.
 We may change this situation in future versions.

 ## Examples